-H5.6.1 Employment Targets
+H5A.6.1 Employment Targets

-- H5.6.1.1 The employment target for the Secondary Plan area at full build out is 4500 jobs. - H5.6.1.2 In order to achieve this target, compact development within the Employment area will be encouraged.
-It will also be important to ensure that critical linkages such as access to markets, service providers, and available labour pools are maintained. - H5.6.1.3 Any site-specific Official Plan or zoning by-law amendment to reduce the development density in the Secondary Plan area or to convert lands to non-employment uses including major retail uses is prohibited unless it is part of a Municipal Comprehensive Review that has been undertaken by the Region of Halton. - H5.6.1.4 It is the policy of this Plan to prohibit new residential uses and major retail uses and to limit other non-employment uses, in the Employment Area designation, except: - a) to recognize existing uses within the Prestige Industrial Area and Business Commercial Area as shown on Schedule H5 of this Plan; - b) for institutional uses as a result of a detailed study that sets limits on, and establishes criteria for, such uses based on the following principles: - i) the use is small scale, and collectively such uses within the Employment Area designation do not change the character of that designation; - ii) the location and design of the use addresses land use compatibility in a manner based upon Regional Guidelines and the policies in section H5.13; - iii) the use is located at the periphery of the Employment Area designation; and, iv) such uses do not collectively displace employment from the Employment Area designation to an extent that the supply of land within the Employment Area designation is insufficient to meet the employment target contained in Tables A1A and F10 of this Plan.
+- H5A.6.1.1 The employment target for the Secondary Plan area at full build out is 2700 jobs. - H5A.6.1.2 In order to achieve this target, compact development within the Prestige Industrial and Business Commercial Areas will be encouraged.
+It will also be important to ensure that critical linkages such as access to markets, service providers, and available labour pools are maintained. - H5A.6.1.3 Any site-specific Official Plan or zoning by-law amendment to convert lands to non-employment uses including major retail uses is prohibited unless it is part of a Municipal Comprehensive Review that has been undertaken by the Region of Halton. - H5A.6.1.4 It is the policy of this Plan to prohibit new residential uses and major retail uses and to limit other non-employment uses, in the Prestige Industrial Area and Business Commercial Area designations, except: - a) to recognize existing uses within the Prestige Industrial Area and Business Commercial Area as shown on Schedule H5A of this Plan; - b) for institutional uses as a result of a detailed study that sets limits on, and establishes criteria for, such uses based on the following principles: - i) the use is small scale, and collectively such uses within the Prestige Industrial Area and/or Business Commercial Area designations do not change the character of that designation; - ii) the location and design of the use addresses land use compatibility in a manner based upon Regional Guidelines and the policies in section H5A.13; - iii) the use is located at the periphery of the Premier Gateway Employment Area; and, iv) such uses do not collectively displace employment from the Prestige Industrial Area and Business Commercial Area designations to an extent that the supply of land within the Prestige Industrial Area and Business Commercial Area designations are insufficient to meet the employment target contained in Tables A1A and F10 of this Plan.

-H5.7 LAND USE DESIGNATIONS
+H5A.7 LAND USE DESIGNATIONS

-H5.7.1 Prestige Industrial Area
+H5A.7.1 Prestige Industrial Area

-- H5.7.1.1 The Secondary Plan area is part of a larger Premier Gateway Employment Area that is located in close proximity to Highways 401 and 407 where other lands are also designated Prestige Industrial Area and are intended to form an economically competitive, high quality employment area.
-Industrial and business operations which can benefit from the area's good accessibility will be encouraged. - H5.7.1.2 Within the Secondary Plan where lands are identified as Prestige Industrial Area on Schedule H5 to this Plan, the predominant use of the land will be for employment uses.
-Development will be designed to reflect and enhance the prominent location of the area through the creation of well-designed and sustainable buildings, structures and landscaping in a visually attractive environment. - H5.7.1.3 The permitted uses within the Prestige Industrial Area will be limited to: - a) business and professional offices in free-standing buildings or as part of an industrial mall: - b) industrial uses, such as manufacturing, assembling, processing, fabricating, warehousing, wholesaling and distribution facilities located primarily within wholly enclosed buildings.
-Outdoor storage will not be permitted; - c) computer, electronics and data processing facilities; - d) research and development facilities excluding those that produce biomedical wastes; - e) printing and associated service establishments; and, - f) industrial malls, containing one or more of the uses permitted in this designation.
+- H5A.7.1.1 The Secondary Plan area is part of a larger Premier Gateway Employment Area that is located in close proximity to Highways 401 and 407 where other lands are also designated Prestige Industrial Area and are intended to form an economically competitive, high quality employment area.
+Industrial and business operations which can benefit from the area's good accessibility will be encouraged. - H5A.7.1.2 Within the Secondary Plan where lands are identified as Prestige Industrial Area on Schedule H5A to this Plan, the predominant use of the land will be for employment uses.
+Development will be designed to reflect and enhance the prominent location of the area through the creation of well-designed and sustainable buildings, structures and landscaping in a visually attractive environment. - H5A.7.1.3 The permitted uses within the Prestige Industrial Area will be limited to: - a) business and professional offices in free-standing buildings or as part of an industrial mall; - b) industrial uses, such as manufacturing, assembling, processing, fabricating, warehousing, wholesaling and distribution facilities located primarily within wholly enclosed buildings.
+Outdoor storage will not be permitted.
+For the purposes of this Secondary Plan, trailer waiting spaces are not considered outdoor storage; - c) computer, electronics and data processing facilities; - d) research and development facilities excluding those that produce biomedical wastes: - e) printing and associated service establishments; and, - f) industrial malls, containing one or more of the uses permitted in this designation.